tonusp/NaNo2016/A_Book_of_Changes.md

 "You don't speak Esperanto?" replied Joseph.

 Her English wasn't that brilliant, but possibly better than her Spanish or Italian, and certainly better than her Esperanto.
 "I never heared of Esperanto, what is it?"
 Joseph's eyes flicked to the top of the brick pillar, and the inscribed word there.
 How often had this young woman walked past this place, and either never looked up at it, or never wondered what it was about?
-If this really was part of the history of the place she lived, could it be she nothing about it?
+If this really was part of the history of the place she lived, could it be she knew nothing about it?
 Clearly it could.

 The three companions walked back towards the centre of the little town, Joseph leading the way, with the others trailing behind.
 He stopped several passers-by with the same question: "Ĉu vi parolas Esperanton?" but they all greeted his words with the same look of incomprehension, a similar response from the many who knew some English.
 Finally, in a small supermarket where Woody was compelling him to let them all buy something to eat, the older woman behind the counter said, "Esperanto?
 No. But I've heard of it, lots of people here used to know it.
 You should ask old Jost, who lives out on Wilhelminalaan."